pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

   status = 404
 ```

 Now everything looks good so far and we seemed to have solved our problem.
-You can preview the code in action till this point [here](https://5ca210ea90b5fe0008422eae--netlfiy-react-example.netlify.com/).There's one more thing left.
+You can preview the code in action till this point [here](https://5ca210ea90b5fe0008422eae--netlfiy-react-example.netlify.com/).
+There's one more thing left.

 ## Introducing a twist :beetle: